Form I-944: The Complete Guide (Free)

 Where previous restrictions only included cash benefits like Temporary Assistance for Needy Families and Supplemental Security Income from Social Security, the new rule expands to include anyone who is expected to require aid from the government.
 This affects any individuals who may require public assistance, such as Medicaid, food stamps, or housing vouchers.

-Although the Trump administration’s immigration policies have met serious opposition, with the recent order, the rule will automatically go into effect in nearly every state as of February 24, 2020, unless there is an appeal.
+Although the Trump administration’s immigration policies have met serious opposition, with the recent order, the rule automatically went into effect in nearly every state as of February 24, 2020, unless there is an appeal.
 This poses long-reaching consequences affecting individuals seeking lawful permanent U.S. status worldwide.

 Form I-944 Recent Information

-After the 2019 injunction and delay on this rule going into effect, the new variation of the USCIS Form I-944 was just recently released.
+After the 2019 injunction and delay on this rule going into effect, the new variation of the USCIS Form I-944 was released.
 A copy can be viewed or downloaded to edit from the USCIS website here.
-This is an 18-page application that requires a variety of data like the following:
+This is a 19-page application that requires a variety of data.
+The applicant should provide information like the following:

 Contact an Atlanta immigration lawyer for the latest information and assistance filling out forms like the I-944 and I-765 (typically known as the work permit application).